tslocum/sriracha/MIGRATE.md

 migrating two more more boards will involve changing each post's ID.
 Reference links inside posts are updated, but external links to old res pages will break.

+### Incompatible IP address and file hashes

+Sriracha hashes IP addresses and files by generating a salted SHA384 checksum of the data.
+TinyIB hashes IP addresses and files using crypt.
+Because of this, bans are not imported, and posts will have their IP address field blanked.
+File hashes are recalculated and corrected during import.

 ### All keywords are regular expressions

 Sriracha keywords are always regular expressions.
 During migration, plain text